DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

-# Build an SNMP profile
+# Build an SNMP Profile

 SNMP profiles are our way of providing out-of-the-box monitoring for certain makes and models of network devices.